AndreasKacofegitis/Software-Articles/TeamMetrics2.md

     - 1s a light emotional reaction, and
     - 0, none.

-Annecdotally, I performed this exercise recently with my 10 year old favorite girl to highlight that some of her reactions were, shall we say, a little over the top.
+Anecdotally, I performed this exercise recently with my 10 year old favorite girl to highlight that some of her reactions were, shall we say, a little over the top.
 The result has been a slightly more measured response to events outside of her control.

 Generally speaking, avoiding 2s is beneficial.
 This contrived example below is interesting in that it shows a strong reaction to negative events.
 What to do about this?
 I apologise, but that's an involved topic for another discussion.